Sprint football

-Sprint football, formerly called lightweight football, is a varsity sport played by United States colleges and universities, under standard American football rules.
-Since the 2022 season, the sport has been governed by the Collegiate Sprint Football League and the Midwest Sprint Football League.
+Sprint football is a varsity sport played by United States colleges and universities, under standard American football rules.
+Participating institutions are members of either the Collegiate Sprint Football League (founded 1934) or the Midwest Sprint Football League (founded 2022).

-In sprint football, players must maintain a weight of 178 lb or 81 kg or less and a minimum of 5% body fat to be eligible to play.
-The end result of these weight restrictions is that, unlike conventional collegiate football which places a premium on body weight and strength, sprint football emphasizes speed and agility.
+In sprint football, players must weigh less than 178 lb (81 kg) and have a minimum of 5% body fat to be eligible to play.
+The end result of these weight restrictions is an emphasis on speed and agility rather than on size and strength.

 Competition

-As of the 2023 season, nine schools play in the CSFL and eight in the Midwest Sprint Football League.
+As of the current 2025 season, nine schools play in the CSFL and six in the Midwest Sprint Football League.
 Of the nine CSFL members, six are private universities (two being schools in the Ivy League) and two are national military academies.
-All eight MSFL members are private institutions.
+All MSFL members are private institutions.
 CSFL member Mansfield University of Pennsylvania is the only state university or college currently playing sprint football.